Last Updated on August 23, 2018

-Olivia Cooke (Lizzie Cree, The Limehouse Golem) will be joined by a star-studded cast including musician and actor Johnny Flynn (Genius) as Dobbin, Martin Clunes (Doc Martin, Arthur & George, Goodbye, Mr. Chips, Shakespeare in Love) as Sir Pitt Crawley, Frances de La Tour (The Collection, Hugo, The History Boys, The History of Tom Jones, a Foundling) as Miss Matilda Crawley, Suranne Jones (Doctor Foster, The Crimson Field) as Miss Pinkerton and Michael Palin as Thackeray himself.
+Olivia Cooke (Lizzie Cree, The Limehouse Golem) will be joined by a star-studded cast including musician and actor Johnny Flynn (Genius) as Dobbin, Martin Clunes (Doc Martin, Arthur & George, Goodbye, Mr. Chips, Shakespeare in Love) as Sir Pitt Crawley, Frances de La Tour (The Collection, Hugo, The History Boys, The History of Tom Jones, a Foundling) as Miss Matilda Crawley, Suranne Jones (Crimson Field’s Sister Joan Livesey) as Miss Pinkerton and Michael Palin as Thackeray himself.

 Tom Bateman (Murder On The Orient Express, Jekyll & Hyde) takes the role of Captain Rawdon Crawley and Charlie Rowe (Neverland, Robin Hood) of George Osborne.

 Also joining the ensemble cast are Claudia Jessie (Line of Duty, Call the Midwife, Jonathan Strange & Mr Norrell, The Paradise) who plays Becky’s confidante Amelia Sedley, with theatrical titan Simon Russell Beale and Claire Skinner (Midsomer Murders, Lark Rise to Candleford, Sense & Sensibility, The Wingless Bird) as her parents, and David Flynn as her brother Joss.

-Filming started in Budapest, with the shoot then continuing in locations in and around London.
+Filming started in Budapest, with the shoot then continuing in locations in and around London and in Deal, Kent.

 Though ITV is calling Becky Sharp a “modern heroine,” Gwyneth Hughes’ adaptation of Thackeray’s literary classic is set against the backdrop of the Napoleonic Wars.
 The story of “villainy, crime, merriment, lovemaking, jilting, laughing, cheating, fighting and dancing” will follow Sharp as she attempts to claw her way out of poverty and scale the heights of English Society.
 It will take her all the way to the court of King George IV, via the Battle of Waterloo, breaking hearts and losing fortunes as she goes.

 We’ll have to see how Thackeray’s anti-heroine is made a heroine… perhaps she will be morphed into a more sympathetic character as she was in the 2004 movie, in an “a woman has to do what a woman has to do,” especially in a male-dominant, classist society, kind of way.

 We will find out soon enough: the new 7-episode period series will premiere on ITV internationally in 2018 before premiering as an Amazon Prime Exclusive in the US.